MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

   * *Domain* Fraction of height
   * *Reference* Upper window border

-This setup will let you interact with the 3D view and display all four views together, as shown in the figure below.
+This setup will let you interact with the 3D view and display all four views together as shown in the figure below.

 ![3D View](images/tutorials/basicmechanics/E6_12.png "3D View")